 4. Mt.
 Buller, Victoria

 Only a three-hour drive from Melbourne, Mt.
-Buller is the easiest to access from the city, making it a popular choice for day trips from Melbourne.
+Buller is the easiest ski resort to access from the city, making it a popular choice for day trips from Melbourne.
 It also offers the largest network of lifts among the Victorian resorts.

 Here, 22 lifts whisk skiers and snowboarders to 741 acres of skiable terrain, including three terrain parks and a rider cross course.
 About 35 percent of the runs cater to more experienced skiers, and the longest run is about three kilometers.
 Cross-country skiers can glide along nine kilometers of trails.